|

 | | Affirmations, also known as mantras, can be repeated mentally inside or sung out loud.
-The result of the repetition produces a state of enhanced awareness and

 unfolds powerful qualities within us.
 Affirmations may be repeated according to our